• Skip to primary navigation

 Rabbit's Foot Fern out of a pot on a table.

-The root system still looks good but it was beginning to grow out of the pot.
+You can see from the root ball that the root system still looks good but it was beginning to grow out of the pot.
 You can see all the many rhizomes (resembling a rabbit's foot) and just how long they are now.

 Rabbit's Foot Fern furry rhizomes